typedb/typedb/docs/pages/documentation/11-examples/working-with-tweets.md

 ------
 ```

-Finally, we have shown you many useful concepts — from creating an schema, storing data, crafting a Graql query, as well as displaying the result of the query.
+Finally, we have shown you many useful concepts — from creating a schema, storing data, crafting a Graql query, as well as displaying the result of the query.
 These are fundamental concepts that you will likely use in almost every area.